 Vitamin and other nutrient deficiencies can exacerbate your symptoms.
 Eat more superfoods like blueberries, goji berries, and almonds.

-Consider also taking a supplement that protects your skin and eyes from UV radiation and damage from free radicals.
+Consider also taking an eye health supplement like SightC that protects your skin and eyes from UV radiation and damage from free radicals.

 Dark circles under the eyes can be quite annoying, but they are not a sign of a serious health issue.
 In most cases, the dark eye circles are caused by common problems such as lack of sleep, putting too much strain on the eyes or excessive sun exposure.